bhaveshtangirala786/Knowledge-Tracing-for-Online-Learning/Feature Engineering/README.md

  - **explanation_q_sum** : Number of times an explanation is seen after answering each question
  - **answered_correctly_uq** : Number of times each question is answered by each student

+The code for feature engineering is in Riiid Feature Engineering.ipynb
 ## References

 The questions were clustered based on the **tags** information to get community feature (https://www.kaggle.com/spacelx/2020-r3id-clustering-question-tags)